sschmidt0/LC_module-2/README.md

 First the exercise 4 where Typescript was used had to be compiled into JS.
 Therefore, the command `npm run typescript:watch` was used in the terminal.

 Afterwards, The project could be started and opened in the Browser with VSCode's Live Server.

+## Check console for results

+If you want to see the results in the console, start the Live Server and check the Browser's console.